Adventure & Lifestyle Photography

 - Holiday Inn Missoula Downtown200 South Pattee StreetMissoula, MT 59802406-721-8550

-Reservations: To receive the discounted rate, contact the hotel directly and let them know you are with Rocky Mountain School of Photography.
+Reservations: To receive the discounted rate, contact the hotel directly at the local number above and let them know you are with Rocky Mountain School of Photography.
 Our Preferred Corporate Rate code is 3-RMP.

 - Staybridge Suites Missoula120 ExpresswayMissoula, MT 59808(406) 830-3900(800) 315-2621

 The Staybridge Suites Missoula is located approximately 5 miles from RMSP.
 The hotel offers a complimentary hot breakfast and suites with fully equipped kitchens.

 2016 Rates: September-May: $99 per night + tax (Studio Suite), $104 per night + tax (One Bedroom Suite), $149 per night + tax (Two Bedroom Suite).

 June-August: $109 per night + tax (Studio Suite), $119 per night + tax (One Bedroom Suite), $209 per night + tax (Two Bedroom Suite).